FusionAuth/fusionauth-site/_drafts/2019-02-19-easy-integration-fusionauth-nodejs.md

 };
 ```

-Then we setup the initial data we will store in our session:
+Next we set up the initial data we will store in our session.

 ```js
 app.use(session({